 And our Valentine’s Day flag (that I’m embarrassed to say hung until this week.):

-But, I finally caught up to the correct season.
-As I like to say, better late than never, a cheery neon garden flag!
+I finally caught up to the correct season and made this cheery garden flag!.
+As I like to say, “Better late than never!”

 - Fabric Placemat